 From the Trenches: Insights from Successful Applicants

 As one group of nervous applicants transitions to being enrolled students, another group gets ready to apply.
 Why not learn from the successes, failures and decisions of the group before you?
 For the next several weeks we will be publishing interviews that we conducted with some of last year’s clients.
-We provided a list of questions and asked that they be brutally honest and try to provide any insights that could help future applicants.
+We gave them a list of questions and asked that they be brutally honest and try to provide any insights that could help future applicants.

 Biggest mistake you made or almost made in this process?